 Substitute teaching is an endless string of first impressions.
-Not only do you meet new students with every assignment, but you’re often introduced to other teachers and administrators as well.
-What you wear can quickly define how you’re perceived.
+Not only do you meet new students with every assignment, but you’re often introduced to other teachers and administrators too.
+What you wear as a substitute teacher can quickly define how you’re perceived.

-This is important for several reasons.
-Your job requires you to step into a classroom and take control, and wearing appropriate attire can help you command respect right away.
+What to wear as a substitute teacher is important for several reasons.
+Your job requires you to step into a classroom and take control, and wearing appropriate attire can help you command respect.
 It can also clearly distinguish you from your students, which is especially helpful if you look young or if you’re teaching an adult class.
 Schools are looking for substitute teachers that are professional, reliable, and competent.
 Dressing the part will help you establish that reputation and make career-building connections at every school district you visit.

-At the very least, you should dress to fit in with the majority of full-time teachers at your new school.
-This will most likely be a mix of business casual and business professional, i.e., tailored dress pants, knee-length skirts and dresses, jackets, and tops, including collared shirts and blouses.
+You should dress to fit in with the majority of full-time teachers at your new school.
+This teacher dress code will most likely be a mix of business casual and business professional outfits.
+This may include tailored dress pants, knee-length skirts, dresses, jackets, tops, collared shirts and blouses.
 Your clothes should be fitted but not tight or revealing.
-Avoid any open-toed shoes (no flip-flops!) and instead go with nice dress shoes, flats, or boots.
+Substitute teachers should avoid open-toed shoes, sandals, flip-flops, and instead go with nice dress shoes, flats, or boots.
 Make sure that you’re not wearing anything that can be interpreted as offensive or derogatory, including anything with religious or political symbolism.

 But Make Sure You’re Comfortable!

 No matter what you’re wearing, you still have to do your job.
 Substitute teachers spend a lot of time on their feet and moving about the classroom, so you don’t want to spend eight hours a day in high heels.
-Make sure you feel comfortable and confident by choosing outfits that are functional, appropriate, and specific to your role.
+Make sure you feel comfortable and confident by choosing substitute teacher outfits that are functional, appropriate, and specific to your role.
 For example, if you’ll be subbing for a kindergarten class, wear clothing that can get messy and that allows you to crouch and sit on the floor comfortably.
 Loose-fitting activewear such as sweatpants, t-shirts, and sneakers are acceptable if you’re filling in for a gym teacher.
-What you wear influences both how others see you and how you perform on the job.
+What you wear influences both how others see you and how you perform as a substitute teacher.